joaomcteixeira/Tree-of-Life/README.md

 ## How to implement Tree-of-Life in your projects

-If you are a software developer with Python-based or Python-dependent projects, and you wish to know how to implement Tree-of-Life in your project, find all information in the [Wiki page](https://github.com/joaomcteixeira/Tree-of-Life/wiki), it is *almost* as easy as copy+pasting a folder `;-)`.
+If you are a software developer with Python-based or Python-dependent projects, and you wish to know how to implement Tree-of-Life in your project, find all information in the [Wiki page](https://github.com/joaomcteixeira/Tree-of-Life/wiki) or in the `docs` folder.
+Implementing Tree-of-Life is *almost* as easy as copy+pasting a folder `;-)`.

 ## LICENSE